ngzxzxzx/SC1015---Gaming-The-Data/README.md

 ## What Did We Learn From This Project?
 - Long-tailed distributions affect the performance of our models.
 In fact the accuracy and usefulness of our models drop drastically.
 - Removing outliers for a long-tailed distribution can be iffy.
 Nevertheless, we removed outliers until we are able to visibly see the distribution on a graph, even though it may be slightly skewed.
+-Why the overfitting of data occurs, and how it affects the R^2 values of test and train data -Different regression and classification models outside the scope of this module: Random Forest Regression and Classification, Ridge Regression and XGBoost
 - Regression models have their own strengths.
-For example, Ridge Regression is good for overcoming overfitting, which may be useful for some datasets.
+For example, Ridge Regression is good for overcoming overfitting, which may be useful for some datasets, and Random Forest Regression provides us the function to identify feature importances
+-One-hot encoding is extremely useful in representing categorical data in numerical form -We have to ensure that we avoid the dummy trap when using one-hot representations in our code